Africa

 Rise early this morning to visit the stunning Taj Mahal at sunrise.
 This magnificent white marble mausoleum took 22 years to build and, apart from its stunning design and perfect symmetry, it is noted for its elegant domes, intricately carved screens and some of the best marble inlay work ever done.
 Sunrise and sunset are particularly good times to visit and see the dome subtly change its colour.

-Later in the day we visit Agra Fort, a massive structure with walls over 70-ft high and 1.5-miles long that encompasses an astounding collection of well preserved buildings, many of them completed during the reign of Shah Jahan.
+After returning to your hotel for breakfast, later in the day we visit Agra Fort, a massive structure with walls over 70-ft high and 1.5-miles long that encompasses an astounding collection of well preserved buildings, many of them completed during the reign of Shah Jahan.
 After he was deposed by his son, he was imprisoned in this fort where he remained until his death - spending the rest of his life looking out along the river to the final resting place of his beloved wife.

 Note: Taj Mahal is closed every Friday.
 You are allowed a maximum of 3-hours at the monument and cannot take in anything except your camera, water and essential medicine.
 From mid-January to mid-February there may be early morning fog, in which case you will visit the Taj Mahal a little later.